 1. Wash your hands frequently

-We wash our hands every day, but is it thorough enough to stop the spread of coronavirus?
+We wash our hands every day, but is it thorough enough to kill this new coronavirus?

 U.S. Surgeon General Jerome Adams explains how to wash your hands correctly: